 The Group Financial Statements have been prepared on a going concern basis as the Directors have assessed the Group's ability to continue in operational existence for the foreseeable future.
-The operations are currently being financed by third party loans.
-See Going Concern section on page 27 for more details.
+See Going Concern section on page 26 for more details.